Pastors of Broadmead Baptist Church

 As a means of deepening the ties of friendship and fellowship between people at Broadmead, the suggestion of a Church Week-end was brought forward.
 There was an enthusiastic response and in December 1974 about 90 Broadmeaders of all ages journeyed to High Leigh.
 Young and old got to know each other, enjoying together the games and meals, and helped by a series of fruitful Bible sessions ably led by Rev. Malcolm Evans.
 Since then, High Leigh week-ends have become a regular high spot of the Church year, with over 100 attending most years, leaving a skeleton staff to carry on with the Sunday School and youth activities and with Mr. George Smart usually taking the morning service.

 In later years, Broadmeaders responded to Mr. Wood’s invitation to participate in the Sunday services in times of open prayer or by contributing a verse.
 This proved helpful and constructive at a time when some Churches were subject to pressures to make worship free and formless and others found worshippers leaving because they could not find any means of expressing their love and joy in the Lord.

-Space does not permit the inclusion of detailed accounts of Broadmead’s participation in the Tent Campaigns of 1958, 1962 and 1965; of the Great Missionary Exhibition of 1961 (when 20 societies were represented and the Mayor came!); of the visits of the London Emmanuel Choir in November 1973 and January 1976; of the tears of joy at a midweek meeting in November 1973; of the introduction of elders to share in the pastoral care of the fellowship (Mr. Dick Little in 1975 and Mr. Chris Frohwein in 1977); of the Frugal Lunches which started in 1974 as an opportunity for both giving and sharing; of the Great Flood in November 1974, when the overflowing Roding drove us back to George Lane for a week-end’s gracious hospitality; of the Anniversaries; of the 174 baptisms since April 1958; so the rest of the Broadmead Story will simply refer to some of the main highlights and developments.
+Space did not permit the inclusion of detailed accounts of Broadmead’s participation in the Tent Campaigns of 1958, 1962 and 1965; or the Great Missionary Exhibition of 1961 (when 20 societies were represented and the Mayor came!); or the visits of the London Emmanuel Choir in November 1973 and January 1976; or the tears of joy at a midweek meeting in November 1973; orr the introduction of elders to share in the pastoral care of the fellowship (Mr. Dick Little in 1975 and Mr. Chris Frohwein in 1977); orr the Frugal Lunches which started in 1974 as an opportunity for both giving and sharing; or the Great Flood in November 1974, when the overflowing Roding drove us back to George Lane for a week-end’s gracious hospitality; or the Anniversaries; or the 174 baptisms since April 1958; so the rest of the Broadmead Story will simply refer to some of the main highlights and developments.